Ozzie Albies Preview, Player Props: Braves vs. Cubs

 Cubs Pitching Rankings

-- The Cubs' 4.14 team ERA ranks 15th across all MLB pitching staffs.
+- The Cubs have the 15th-ranked team ERA across all MLB pitching staffs (4.15).

-- Cubs pitchers combine to surrender 171 home runs (1.1 per game), the fifth-fewest in baseball.
+- Cubs pitchers combine to allow 173 home runs (1.1 per game), the sixth-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.